-- Background IMPACT, a team-based approach to behavioral health management in primary care, was introduced at Partners in 2014 to improve support for patients presenting with unmet behavioral health needs in the primary care setting.
+- Background IMPACT, a team-based approach to behavioral health management in primary care, was introduced at Mass General Brigham in 2014 to improve support for patients presenting with unmet behavioral health needs in the primary care setting.

-- Evidence Base Through a multi-site and multi-state study by the University of Washington, researchers have demonstrated effectiveness of the IMPACT model including reduced depressive symptoms, reduced health-related functional impairment, and improved quality of life.
-In response to these results, hundreds of organizations in the U.S. and internationally, including Partners, have adopted IMPACT.
+- Evidence Base Through a multi-site and multi-state study by the University of Washington, researchers have demonstrated the effectiveness of the IMPACT model including reduced depressive symptoms, reduced health-related functional impairment, and improved quality of life.
+In response to these results, hundreds of organizations in the U.S. and internationally, including Mass General Brigham, have adopted IMPACT.

 Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a one-time intervention that uses screening for substance use, targeted education about substance use and mental health, and referral (as appropriate) to treatment.

 - Background SBIRT was initiated in 2017 to facilitate the detection and management of risky alcohol and drug use in primary care.
 By populating screen results from SBIRT into the Epic electronic medical record, Mass General Brigham now provides primary care teams with a tool for identifying alcohol and opiate misuse, among other substances, within primary care.
 Furthermore, by training Collaborative Care teams in brief intervention techniques, this program improves the ability of primary care practices to manage risky substance use that is detected by screening.